 Violations of Sentence

-If a defendant has not satisfied the sentencing conditions outlined in the written sentencing order, has been arrested while still on a sentence imposed by the Court, or has failed to pay the requisite fines, fees, and costs, it is extremely likely that the prosecutor will ask the Court for permission to file a Violation against you.
+If a defendant has not satisfied the sentencing conditions outlined in the written sentencing order, has been arrested while still on a sentence imposed by the Court, or has failed to pay the required fines, fees, and costs, it is extremely likely that the prosecutor will ask the Court for permission to file a Violation against you.

 Some counties refer to these filings as Petitions to Revoke, others refer to them as Violations.
 In whichever form this allegation is filed, it is a very serious claim that requires immediate legal assistance.
 Occasionally, for minor sentencing violations such as missing a reporting appointment, or failing to make payment to the clerk of court on time, either a sentence extension or an additional sentencing condition can be achieved without disturbing the original sentence.
-However, in other circumstances where severe disregard for court requirements exists or the defendant is arrested again for another misdemeanor or felony offense, the punishment can be much greater.
+However, in other circumstances, where severe disregard for court requirements exists or the defendant is arrested again for another misdemeanor or felony offense, the punishment can be much greater.

-If the prosecutor proves the allegations of violation against you, and a finding of violation is made by the Court, you face resentencing.
+If the prosecutor proves the allegations of violation against you, and a finding of violation is made by the Court, you face re-sentencing.
 An original disposition of Court Supervision can be replaced with a conviction (i.e. Conditional Discharge or Probation).
 Please be aware, this can mean the difference between having a public criminal record and avoiding a permanent criminal record.
 In more severe cases of violation, the court can impose county jail time (for misdemeanor offenses), or an Illinois State Penitentiary sentence (for felony offenses).